 10.2.1.
-GNFR A: Public power
+GNFR A : Public power

-This sector considers only the public electricity and heat production activities as mention in Table 10-1.
+This sector considers only the public electricity and heat production activities.
+Methods for gridding the emissions per region are summarized in Table 10-1.

 Table 10-1.
-NFR-14 sectors included in GNFR A
+NFR Tier method and surrogates used for gridding of emissions in GNFR sector A\PublicPower